FEMA Emergency Declaration – Virgin Islands Water Shortage and Health Impact From Unprecedented Sargassum Seagrass Influx

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Arizona to supplement state, tribal and local recovery efforts in the areas affected by the Tunnel 2 Fire on April 19, 2022 and continuing.
+FEMA has issued a Fire Management Assistance Declaration for the state of Texas to supplement state, tribal and local recovery efforts in the areas affected by the Chalk Mountain Fire on July 18, 2022.
 The following counties have been approved for assistance:

 Public Assistance: